jennybc/send-email-with-r/README.md

 Compose and send your emails
 ----------------------------

 The hard parts are over!
-See [`send-email-with-r.r`](send-email-with-r.r) for clean code to compose and send email.
+See [`send-email-with-r.R`](send-email-with-r.R) for clean code to compose and send email.
 Here's the guided tour.

 The file [`addresses.csv`](addresses.csv) holds names and email addresses.
 The file [`marks.csv`](marks.csv) holds names and homework marks.
 (In this case, the LoTR characters receive marks based on the number of words they spoke in the Fellowship of the Ring.)
 Read those in and join.